 What Antibiotics Do to Animals and Humans

 It is worth taking a minute to explore why farmers routinely administer antibiotics to livestock.
 As mentioned previously, one of the side effects of this practice is that the animals grow faster and become larger.
-This brings up a curious question since antibiotics are not typically thought of as a growth promoter.
-In humans, research has shown that babies born via caesarian section have a higher risk of obesity later in life.
+This brings up a curious question since antibiotics are not typically thought of as a growth promoters.
+In humans, research has shown that babies born via the caesarian section have a higher risk of obesity later in life.
 What do these two seemingly unrelated issues have in common?
 The answer is gut bacteria.
-Long term, low doses of antibiotics significantly shift the microflora of the animal’s digestive tract.
-Extensive research has shown that unfavorable changes in gut microflora increase risk for diabetes and obesity.
+Long-term, low doses of antibiotics significantly shift the microflora of the animal’s digestive tract.
+Extensive research has shown that unfavorable changes in gut microflora increase the risk for diabetes and obesity.
 We greatly underestimate the role of the microflora in our gut as it relates to our health.
-Most people, can understand how gut flora may impact digestive function and conditions like irritable bowel syndrome, but the role they play in other conditions related to mood, diabetes and body mass index is rarely considered.
+Most people can understand how gut flora may impact digestive function and conditions like irritable bowel syndrome, but the role they play in other conditions related to mood, diabetes, and body mass index is rarely considered.
 Babies born via c-section do not get the normal exposure to the microflora of the birth canal (the same flora in the digestive system) and therefore tend to have a population of microflora in the digestive system that is considered less favorable.
 This is thought to explain the increased rates of obesity later in life.

-While this conversation does not apply directly to the problem of superbugs, it is worth understanding to highlight the importance of the gut microflora in many aspects of health and wellness.
-The fact that farmers rely on daily administration of antibiotics to shift the animal’s microflora and therefore promote weight gain is an important lesson for our culture to understand.
+While this conversation does not apply directly to the problem of superbugs, it is worth understanding to highlight the importance of gut microflora in many aspects of health and wellness.
+The fact that farmers rely on the daily administration of antibiotics to shift the animal’s microflora and therefore promote weight gain is an important lesson for our culture to understand.

 Eating a diet rich in fruits and vegetables is the best way to support a healthy microflora.
 Food can bring about beneficial changes to the bacterial balance in our gut within twenty-four hours.
-Eating a diet rich in sugar, carbohydrates and processed food brings about the same changes observed in gut microflora that occurs with antibiotic administration.
+Eating a diet rich in sugar, carbohydrates, and processed food brings about the same changes observed in gut microflora that occurs with antibiotic administration.
 Diets primarily focused on meat products also tend to shift the microflora towards an unfavorable balance, while vegetable-rich diets promote an optimal balance.
 The gut flora, or microbiome, is emerging as one of the most exciting new topics of research and has been implicated in many conditions including diabetes, obesity, digestive disorders, depression, anxiety, heart health, and neurological conditions.
-Supplementing a healthy diet with a high quality probiotic is also a great way to support a beneficial balance of bacteria in the gut.
+Supplementing a healthy diet with a high-quality probiotic is also a great way to support a beneficial balance of bacteria in the gut.